Archan6el/Devvortex-Writeup-HackTheBox/README.md

 Since we are looking for user credentials, I start with the `sd4fg_users` table.
 From there, I'll go through all the other tables relating to users.

 However, when viewing the `sd4fg_users` table, I find 2 usernames and their corresponding password hashes.
-One of the users just so happens to be our good friend Logan.
+One of the users just so happens to be our good friend logan.
+The other is lewis, whose password we already know because of the joomla exploit used earlier.
 Thankfully I won't have to go through all those other tables.

 ![image](https://github.com/Archan6el/Devvortex-Writeup/assets/91164464/fe03cfd1-7980-4232-bf7d-8ad1d1f63882)